Tips for the New Collector of Japanese Prints

 * Most dealers who specialize in Japanese prints are both knowledgeable and honest.

-* Most print dealers who do not specialize in Japanese prints are not very knowledgeable about Japanese prints.† The same can be said, of course, of antique dealers and non-specialized art galleries.
+* Most art galleries and print dealers that do not specialize in Japanese art are not very knowledgeable about Japanese prints.†

 * Some high-end dealers carry mostly prints by important artists in fine condition, whereas others cater to the collector of less expensive prints in varying condition.† Always buy prints in the best condition that you can afford.